onflow/sdks/README.md

 ## Testing

 Writing good tests is a crucial task in pursuit of reliability.
-We will assist you with our testing data [TBD] you can use to mock responses for each user story.
-After implementing unit tests you should add integration tests by using our testing mock APIs found here [TBD].
-Mock API exposes the same API interface as the access node and returns mock results which you can assert.
+We will assist you with our testing data by providing you some [fixtures you can find here](https://github.com/onflow/sdks/tree/main/fixtures).

+*WIP not available yet: After implementing unit tests you should add integration tests by using our testing mock APIs found here [TBD].
+Mock API exposes the same API interface as the access node and returns mock results which you can assert.*

 An SDK could optionally expose the testing functionality thus making it possible for developers using the SDK to switch to mock implementation and test their application easier. (rephrase)